dCache/dcache/docs/TheBook/src/main/markdown/install.md

 Each line in this file describes a low-level protocol request make by a client along with the corresponding response from dCache.
-Some protocols (such as FTP, xrootd and NFS) may involve many such interactions even if the client is simply transferring the contents of a file.
+Some protocols (such as FTP, xroot and NFS) may involve many such interactions even if the client is simply transferring the contents of a file.
 A HTTP/WebDAV client, by comparsion, typically makes a single request to transfer data.